arkeonetwork/docs/architecture/contracts.md

 # Arkeo Contracts

-## Introduction
+## Overview

-Contracts represent an on-chain agreement between a client and a data provider outlining the terms by which the client can consume API services offered by the provider.
+Contracts in the Arkeo Network represent on-chain agreements between clients and data providers, defining the terms under which clients can access API services offered by the provider.

-## Contract types
-Contracts can be of two types: subscription, or pay-as-you-go.
-Subscription contracts are for clients that wish to pay a fixed rate per block.
-Pay-as-you-go contracts are for clients that wish to pay a fixed rate for each API request they make.
+---

+## Types of Contracts

+Arkeo supports two types of contracts: **Subscription** and **Pay-as-You-Go**.

-### Subscription contracts
+### Subscription Contracts

-Clients who would like to open a subscription contract must specify the duration of the contract in blocks.
-They should also include the number of `query-per-minute` to inform the data provider of the expected rate limit.
-The client will deposit the amount of ARKEO (or other IBC asset) tokens equal to the subscription rate multiplied by the duration and queries per minute of the contract.
-The client will be charged the subscription rate for each block that the contract is active.
-Subscription contracts can be cancelled at any time by the client.
-The client will be refunded the remaining pro-rated deposit and the contract will be closed.
-Upon expiration or cancellation of the contract, the provider will receive their full or pro-rated payment.
+- **Purpose:** Designed for clients who prefer paying a fixed rate per block.
+- **Key Features:**
+  - Clients specify the contract duration in blocks and their `queries-per-minute` (QPM) to set an expected rate limit.
+  - Clients deposit an amount of ARKEO (or other IBC assets) calculated as:
+    **Deposit = Subscription Rate × Duration × QPM**
+  - The subscription rate is deducted per block while the contract remains active.
+  - **Cancellation:**
+    - Clients can cancel the contract at any time and receive a pro-rated refund for the unused deposit.
+    - Upon expiration or cancellation, the provider receives their full or pro-rated payment.

+---

-### Pay-as-you-go contracts
+### Pay-as-You-Go Contracts
-Clients who would like to open a pay-as-you-go contract will specify a deposit amount that is debited from their usage.
-The client will be charged the pay-as-you-go rate for each API request they make.
-API requests are made off chain, but require the client to sign a message which includes a nonce to authenticate their request.
-These signed messages can be submitted on-chain as a proof of usage at any time and will accordingly debit the deposit amount of the Client and credit the provider.
-Pay-as-you-go contracts also entail an optional settlement period after the contract expires during which the final claims against a deposit can be made before unused funds are returned to the client.
-The duration of this settlement period is specified by the provider and agreed to in the `OpenContract` call by the client. **NOTE** Clients cannot cancel this contracts and have to wait for them to expire, while data provider can cancel these contract at any time.

-## Delegating the use of a contract
-Clients can delegate the ability to spend the contract deposit to a different client.
-This is useful for clients who wish to allow a separate private key to make API requests instead of the private key that opened the contract.
-The client can delegate the contract to a different private key by specifying the public key of the client they wish to delegate to in the `Delegate` field of the `OpenContract` call.
-We refer to the delegate if it exists or the client as the `Spender` of the contract.
+- **Purpose:** Designed for clients who pay based on usage, with charges applied per API request.
+- **Key Features:**
+  - Clients specify a deposit amount from which charges are debited.
+  - API requests occur off-chain but require signed messages containing a nonce for authentication.
+  - Providers can submit these signed messages on-chain as proof of usage to debit the client’s deposit and credit their account.
+  - **Settlement Period:**
+    - After contract expiration, providers can make final claims within a settlement period (agreed upon during the `OpenContract` call).
+    - Once the settlement period ends, unused funds are returned to the client.
+  - **Cancellation Rules:**
+    - Clients cannot cancel pay-as-you-go contracts and must wait for expiration.
+    - Providers can cancel these contracts at any time.

+---

+## Delegated Contract Usage

+- **Purpose:** Enables clients to delegate contract spending to another entity.
+- **How it Works:**
+  - The client specifies the public key of the delegate in the `Delegate` field of the `OpenContract` call.
+  - The delegate, if specified, or the client is referred to as the `Spender` of the contract.
+  - Useful for scenarios where a different private key is needed to make API requests.

+---

-## Claiming income from a contract
+## Claiming Contract Income

+- **Pay-as-You-Go Contracts:**
-Pay-as-you-go contracts require a call to `ClaimContractIncome` in order for the off-chain proof of usage to be reconciled on chain.
-Anyone can submit these claims on behalf of the provider.
-The provider will be credited the amount of tokens specified by the contract usage and the client will be debited the same amount from their deposit.
+  - Require a `ClaimContractIncome` call to reconcile off-chain usage proof with on-chain records.
+  - Anyone can submit these claims on behalf of the provider.
+  - The provider is credited the amount specified by the usage, while the client is debited from their deposit.

+---

-## Contract uniqueness
+## Contract Uniqueness

-At any one time, a single client (or delegate) can only have one open contract against a provider for a specific API service.
+- At any given time, a single client (or delegate) can only hold **one active contract** with a specific provider for a particular API service.